IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 ### getAdvertisingToken(): string

 Gets the current advertising token.

-Before calling this function, be sure to call [init()](#initopts-object-void) and wait until your callback handler has received an `InitCompleted` event.
+This function can be called without `init()` and will return the token if it is stored in local storage or a cookie.

 ```html
 <script>